 Clarissa by Samuel Richardson (1749)

-Summary of “Pamela”
+Summary of Pamela

 “Pamela” is a story of a girl, who works as a housemaid for an upper-class woman in a city away from her village.
 After the death of her mistress M, Pamela becomes the servant of her son, a knight, who has evil intentions.
 He tries to seduce her, and when she refuses, he also tries to molest her.
 Somehow, Pamela is successful every time to safeguard her modesty.
 Frustrated, the knight creates problems for Pamela.
 He sends her off to a town unknown to Pamela, where she is subjected to severe hardships.

 Life turns bad to worse, as her new mistress in this town begins to physically abuse her for small things.
 Pamela’s condition deteriorates by the day.
 The knight visits the town and again tries to molest her, and she again successfully protects herself.
 In the meantime, Pamela comes in contact with a certain man in the new town and develops a friendly relationship with him.
 Upon learning her condition, this man tries to help Pamela.
-However, given the high social position of the knight, he couldn’t do, except letting her gain sympathy from the elders of the town.
+However, given the high social position of the knight, he couldn’t do, anything except let her gain sympathy from the elders of the town.

 On his subsequent visit, the knight again tries to molest her, and yet, remains unsuccessful.
 However, this time Pamela’s resistance has a strong impact on him and begins to feel guilty for the sins he committed.
 The knight falls in love with her but is hesitant to marry her, as she belongs to a lower class.
 This is the first time when Pamela considers his feelings towards him, though for a very brief period of time.
-Pamela crosses path with a fortune teller, who predicts that the knight will take her in a fake marriage, and would then abandon her after fulfilling his desires.
+Pamela crosses paths with a fortune teller, who predicts that the knight will take her in a fake marriage, and would then abandon her after fulfilling his desires.

 Pamela’s new mistress gets hold of a letter, in which the unfortunate girl had written about the fortune teller’s prediction, and hands it over to the knight.
 This time, out of rage and anger, the knight orders Pamela to leave forever.
 He tells her to go back to her parent’s village, and Pamela heaved a sigh of relief.
 Interestingly, on her journey back home, she receives a letter from the knight.
 He mentions that he realizes his mistakes and wants to marry her as he is deeply in love with her.
 She then receives a second letter upon reaching her village, in which the knight requests her to come back, as he has fallen sick and needs her.